szabgab/rust.org.il/pages/hosting.md

 ## Refreshment

-* Pizza or sandwitches or some more interesting snacks.
+* Pizza or sandwiches or some more interesting snacks.
 Preferably Kosher with some vegan and some gluten-free options.
 * Beer and soft drinks including plain water.
 * Optionally fruits.
 * Optionally sweets.
 * Optionally snacks (Bamba, Bissli, Tapuchips, Snyder's etc.)
-* Think also about the people who prefer to eat healhy.
+* Think also about the people who prefer to eat healthy.

 How much food?
 We never know how many people will arrive, but our experience shows that it is between 25-40% of the registered people.